udarshmarthala/public_data/public_data/README.md

 # Public_data(Local Services Finder)

- A concise and effective web application using the MERN stack (MongoDB, Express, React, Node.js) to help users find and manage local services based on pin codes.
-The project features CRUD operations and efficient pin code-based search functionality.
-The application uses MongoDB for database management and React for a sleek, responsive frontend
+A streamlined and efficient web application built with the MERN stack (MongoDB, Express, React, Node.js) to enable users to search for and manage local services based on pin codes.
+The project incorporates full CRUD functionality and features an optimized pin code-based search system.
+MongoDB powers the database management, while React delivers a modern, responsive user interface.

 # HomePage